bshishov/UnityVolumetric/README.md

  * Implement ShadowCaster pass for shadow casting
  * Proper ZWriting for overlapping volumes
  * More ways to construct the volume, from 3d texture, from rotating 2d textures and so on
- * Reduce "ladder" artifacts even on SDF isosurface.
+ * Reduce "ladder" artifacts even on SDF isosurfaces
+ * Create unitypackage

 # References
 Here presented most of the resources used for implementations.